simplesalt/main-9bc77/content/posts/cis2_1.md

 #### Everything else

-The rest of the fields don't really help this control satisfy it's security objectives.
+The rest of the fields don't really help this control satisfy its security objectives.
 Publisher, initial install/use date, licensing, and decommission date may be helpful to IT Operations staff, but they don't help security.

 ### Bundles of software
 It's often helpful to bundle together software if you want to manage them together.
 The most common example may be a standard desktop image.
 Such an image would contain the operating system, endpoint security software, required clients for enterprise systems (Citrix, SAP, Chrome, Office, etc), and all the configuration for each.